tianqinglong/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a fifth year PhD student in Department of Statistics, Iowa State University.
-My major professors are Dr. William Meeker and Dr. Daniel Nordman.
+I am a Research Associate at Department of Biostatistics and Medical Informatics at the University of Wisconsin-Madison.
+I obtained PhD in Statistics from Iowa State University, under the supervision of Professor William Meeker and Professor Daniel Nordman.